containers/youki/docs/doc-draft.md

 _This is a draft for a high level documentation of Youki.
-After finished this is intended to provide how control flow and high level functioning of Youki happens for development purposes._
+After it is finished this is intended to explain how control flow and high level functioning of Youki happens for development purposes.

 ## Some reference links